acapunay-math/ShintaniK41/Algorithm/README.md

-$(II).$ If you want to obtain Shintani domains for a list of (totall complex quartic) polynomials `L`, you can use the command
+$(II).$ If you want to obtain Shintani domains for a list of (totally complex quartic) polynomials `L`, you can use the command

   `ShintaniExamplesK41(L)`

-This create a file with all the Shintani domains obtained for the number fields defined by each polynomial in the list `L`
+This create a file with all the Shintani domains obtained for the number fields defined by each polynomial of the list `L`